3gbCyber/usb_checker/README.md

 # USB CHECKER

-The script helps to find all *.exe or any format you looking for in USB drivers In the scripts I put 3 formats (*.exe, *.dll, *.bat)
+The script helps to find all *.exe or any format you looking for in USB drives In the scripts I put 3 formats (*.exe, *.dll, *.bat)

 But you can change it and write in format you want to look for from line 10